grapa-dev/grapa/maintainers/INTERNAL_NOTES/FORMULA_VERSION_COMPATIBILITY_ANALYSIS.md

 ## Overview

-This document analyzes the current state of version compatibility in Grapa's formula system and provides recommendations for implementing best practices in GrapaDB2 formula fields.
+This document analyzes the current state of version compatibility in Grapa's formula system and provides recommendations for implementing best practices in GrapaDBX formula fields.

 ## Current Version System Analysis